Partial regularity for the Navier-Stokes-Fourier system: Introduction

 We recall that the following continuous inclusion

 only occurs if $q>(n+2)/(2-k)$.
 This means for $k=0$ that $q>n/2+1\geq 2$ ($n=2,3$), i.e., the Banach space $W^{2,1}_2(Q_T)$ is not embedded in the Banach space of H\"older continuous functions with exponent $\alpha$ in the $x$-variables and $\alpha/2$ in the $t$-variable.
 It is known that the boundedness of the velocity of the fluid, when a weak solution of N-S equations is care of, requires the so-called Ladyzhenskaya-Prodi-Serrin sufficient condition of the norm of the mixed Lebesgue space $L^{s,r}(Q_T)$ with $2/r+n/s=1$ if $s>n$.
-Likewise recently a supplementary criterion concerning the N-S equations ensures the boundedness of solutions \cite{bae}, representing the pressure by a relation on the velocity which envolves its spatial derivatives of second order.
+Likewise recently a supplementary criterion concerning the N-S equations ensures the boundedness of solutions \cite{bae}, representing the pressure by a relation on the velocity which involves its spatial derivatives of second order.
+Indeed, to guarantee no singularity formation (so called regularity criteria), there are many criterion results added on the fluid velocity of weak solutions.
 We emphasize that even in 2D, the regularity theory for the second derivative in space or the derivative with respect to the time variable is not available to N-S-F system because the viscosity is a non-H\"olderian function.
 It remains to know whether or not it is possible to find a $L^\infty$-bound of the velocity of heat-conducting fluids.

 The partial regularity up to the boundary for the N-S-F system is still another open problem, since the study for N-S equations is provided by a constant viscosity in order to request that the spatial derivative of second order, $\nabla^2 { u }$, belongs to a convenient mixed Lebesgue space, namely $L^{{9\over 8},{3\over 2}}(Q_T)$ \cite{seregin,tim} what in the present study does not happen.
 Even in the study of parabolic equations the partial regularity up to the boundary is proved by means of the existence of $\partial_t u\in L^2(Q_T)$ \cite{ark}.
 Once more such regularity does not occur in the present study.